ME/CFS symptoms

 PEM is the defining feature of ME/CFS.
 Most doctors will not diagnose ME/CFS without it.

-Post-exertional malaise (PEM) means symptoms worsen significantly after physical or mental activity — including activity that would not register as effortful for most people.
+PEM means symptoms worsen significantly after physical or mental activity, including activity that would not register as effortful for most people.
+That activity might be a shower, a short conversation, or answering an email.

 The other core symptoms